NewVEM: A Newton Vertex Exchange Method for a Class of Constrained Self-Concordant Minimization Problems: Numerical experiments

-We see from Table \ref{table-dopt-design} that Algorithm \ref{alg-pn} solves all the problems successfully to the desired accuracy by using either \texttt{ASFW} or \texttt{VEM}.
-For the comparison of the computational time, we see that \texttt{VEM} is much more efficient than \texttt{ASFW} based on the recorded \texttt{QPTime}.
+We see from Tables \ref{table-dopt-design}--\ref{table-dopt-design-3} that Algorithm \ref{alg-pn} solves all the problems successfully to the desired accuracy by using either \texttt{FWPN} or \texttt{NewVEM}.
+For the comparison of the computational time, we see that \texttt{NewVEM} is much more efficient than \texttt{FWPN} based on the recorded \texttt{QPTime}.
 The efficiency gained in solving the QP subproblems further reduces the total computational time for solving the problem \eqref{eq-dopt-design} to the desired accuracy, as indicated by the recorded \texttt{TTime}.
 Careful readers may also observe that the reduction in the total computational time is more than the reduction in computational time for solving the QP subproblems via \texttt{VEM}.
 The reason for this scenario is that \texttt{VEM} tends to return sparser solutions, which further reduces the cost in computing the gradient and the Hessian of the function $f$.
-However, another bottleneck of applying the Algorithm \ref{alg-pn} for solving problem \eqref{eq-dopt-design} is in the evaluation of $\nabla f(\cdot)$ and $\nabla^2 f(\cdot)$.
+However, another bottleneck of applying Algorithm \ref{alg-pn} for solving problem \eqref{eq-dopt-design} is in the evaluation of $\nabla f(\cdot)$ and $\nabla^2 f(\cdot)$.
 We leave it as a further research topic on how to efficiently implement Algorithm \ref{alg-pn} such that the cost for evaluating the gradient and Hessian of $f$ is minimized.
-Lastly, we want to highlight that \texttt{VEM} is able to handle problems with the generalized simplex constraint due to the same reason as mentioned in Section \ref{subsection-random-qp}, which is more favorable than \texttt{ASFW} in practice.
+Lastly, we want to highlight that \texttt{NewVEM} is able to handle problems with the generalized simplex constraint due to the same reason as mentioned in Section \ref{subsection-random-qp}, which is more favorable than \texttt{FWPN} in practice.